|Address:||180 Dafoe Road|

 |Tours:||Part of the QR Code Tour|

 The main floor houses the gallery and vault, while the lecture theatre and soundstage are located at the tunnel level.
 Administration and studios are located on the upper two floors that extend over the main floor to create an exterior arcade.
 The projecting upper volume receives abundant amounts of natural daylight from a fully glazed wall.
-The interior spaces are organized based upon functional needs for proximity to each other and daylighting.
-ARTlab is configured to interconnect with above and below-ground campus circulation systems, as well as adjacent Taché Hall, where small-scale studios and offices for the School of Art will be located.
-A central atrium space links the below ground level of the campus to the upper floors of the School, and forms the central circulation space and social heart of the building.
+The interior spaces are organized based on functional needs for proximity to each other and daylighting.
+ARTlab is configured to interconnect with above- and below-ground campus circulation systems, as well as adjacent Taché Hall, where small-scale studios and offices for the School of Art will be located.
+A central atrium space links the below-ground level of the campus to the upper floors of the school, and forms the central circulation space and social heart of the building.

-The east and south sides are covered with aluminum screens, suspended three feet from the south wall of the building, to support the growth of Virginia Creeper which will shelter the interior spaces from direct sunlight .
+The east and south sides are covered with aluminium screens, suspended three feet from the south wall of the building, to support the growth of Virginia Creeper to shelter the interior spaces from direct sunlight.